 - That our programs and services to people with disabilities and others are integrated, allowing all an equal opportunity to participate in and benefit from the Festival

-To purchase your TD Toronto Jazz Festival tickets for Phoenix Concert Theatre, Isabel Bader Theatre, the Home Smith Bar please call Ticketpro 1-888-655-9090, or click on the Buy Tickets link on the concert page.
+To purchase your TD Toronto Jazz Festival tickets for The Horseshoe Tavern, The Opera House, Isabel Bader Theatre and the Home Smith Bar please call Ticketpro 1-888-655-9090, or click on the Buy Tickets link on the concert page.

 Koerner Hall TELUS Centre call 416-408-0208